AvaBaskin13/Robotics-team-4/README.md

 * Ensures that the electrical components work correctly with the mechanical parts.
 * Troubleshoots electrical issues during testing.
 * Can be familiarized with the code to help debug if needed.

+  #### Ryley Hemingway | Driver/Operator | Scouting Lead
+* Operates the robot during competitions.
+* Practices regularly to improve skill and coordination.
+* Works closely with the programmer to understand the robot’s capabilities.
+* Provides feedback on robot performance for further improvements.

 ## Robot Name: Screwby

 ## This Robot is a mobile Competition bot